 Fragment section

 In this section the fragments from launches with a lot of fragments are listed.
-This was done to prevent the main section becoming too big and not being able to follow the original page numbering.
+This was done to prevent the main section becoming too big.
 The pages are numbered Extra Page Year – Page number.

 Year of Launch 1992 RAE Table of Earth Satellites (Revised 2001) Extra Page 1992 - 5